tarvainen/toaster.js/README.md

 You can define `type` variables to the toaster.js for easier use by using the `toaster.defineMessageType (type, term)` function.

-#### toaster.reset ()
-Sets all the parameters to the default values.
-Is automatically called after every toast if `toaster.opts.remember` flag is set to false.

 #### toaster.show ()
 Sets the toaster visible.